 Gibraltar is a well-established European jurisdiction and popular with wealthy British expats due to the fact that it is very British and relatively easy to move to.
-Gibraltar is now autonomous, but still subject to the regulations of the UK.
+Gibraltar is now autonomous, but still subject to UK.

-Gibraltar is a “low tax” jurisdiction instead of being a zero-tax area.
-In Gibraltar there is no capital gains tax, inheritance tax or VAT.
+Gibraltar is a “low tax” jurisdiction instead of being a zero-tax zone.
 However, there is income tax and it can be quite high with a top rate of 40 percent.

 Advantages of Gibraltar:

 - No VAT

 - No capital extraction tax or wealth tax

 - No inheritance tax